 Step No. 2: Focus on getting positive content.

 A major part of online reputation management involves pushing the negative websites off of the first page or two of a Google search.
 How?
 By posting positive content and getting those pages to rank higher than the negative websites.

-You need to direct your marketing or PR department to make online reputation management part of their regular duties.
+You need to direct your marketing or PR department to make online reputation management part of their regular duties, for most of the businesses it has been necessary to use a virtual insurance service for companies at https://virtualinsuranceservice.com/virtual-bpo-services-for-insurance-agencies.html.
 That means they should always be looking for, gathering or creating positive content that can be used to continually update your websites.
 Don’t put everything onto one corporate website.
 Instead, set up different websites for different purposes.

 For example, you can have a website for new distributors, a website about your charitable giving, a website about conferences and meetings, a website for photos and perhaps individual product line websites.
 This gives you a nice stable of websites that you have control over.

 Step No. 3: Push positive websites higher.

 In the online world, your reputation is all about who owns the top-ranking results in a search for your company name.
 You want that space to belong to you—or at least be shared only with websites that have good things to say about you.

 If you can do that, then the negative websites will be pushed off the first page of a Google search.
 And since very few people look past the first page of a search, those negative websites may as well not exist.